lkulowski/LSTM_encoder_decoder/README.md

   <img src="code/plots/predictions.png" width="700">
   </p>

-We see that for both the train and test sets, the LSTM encoder-decoder is able to learn the
+We see that for both the train and test sets, the LSTM encoder-decoder is able to learn the pattern in the time series.